top of page

 Preventing and Managing Compassion Fatigue

 To care for others effectively, you must care for yourself.
-Here are some strategies:
+Here are some strategies to help you manage compassion fatigue:

 1. Set Boundaries: Learn to say "no" to protect your limits.